Glossary

 How Long Does an MOT Take, and How Much Does It Cost?

-The maximum fee an MOT centre can charge for a car is currently £54.85, £29.65 for a motorcycle with an engine size of up to 200cc, and £58.60 for goods vehicles of over 3000 kg.
-A full list of prices for various types of vehicles can be found on the government website, though MOT centres will often charge less than the maximum fee.
+The maximum fee a centre can charge is £54.85 for a car, £29.65 for a motorcycle with an engine up to 200cc, and £58.60 for goods vehicles over 3000 kg.
+A full list of prices for various types of vehicles sits on the government website, and in practice many centres charge below the cap.

 Are Any Vehicles Exempt from the MOT Test?